 [My article on hi-dpi multi-mon scaling tweaks generated a ton of interest.
 Several enthusiasts asked questions on the forums about how to choose the best multi-monitor docking setup for their Surface Pro and other high-end laptops.
 This article provides an analysis of some available options and weighs them against a small set of criteria common for enterprise and consumer environments.]

-Suppose you have a premium laptop like the Surface Pro 3/4, Surface Book, or Lenovo Yoga Pro and you’d like to use it as desktop replacement with two external monitors.
+Suppose you have a premium laptop like the Surface Pro or Surface Book and you’d like to use it as desktop replacement with two external monitors.
 What accessories should you buy?
 To enable your laptop to fully replace a desktop computer, you need connections – lots of them.
 Desktops typically include 4 or more USB ports, 2 or more monitor ports, audio, Ethernet and many other options.
 Some ports like Ethernet are essential in enterprise settings but not so much in consumer settings.
 When choosing accessories to provide the ports you need, the following factors should be considered:

 - # of USB ports

 - # of monitor ports

 - convenience of single step docking action vs manually plugging in several cables

 There are a few key accessory categories that provide these ports:

 - Factory Dock option (Microsoft Surface devices)

 - DisplayLink-based USB 3.0 docks